 Carroll and Raheb together on stage are magical, their voices and acting skills working together beautifully throughout the show.
 The relationship between their two characters is very much the heart of “Bright Star,” and it is so lovely to watch it develop on stage.

-Max Wasserstein ‘28 stars as Billy Crane, an aspiring young writer who wants nothing more than to get his work published.
+Max Wasserstein ‘28 stars as Billy Cane, an aspiring young writer who wants nothing more than to get his work published.
 Wasserstein plays an incredibly compelling and likable Billy, with songs that inspire hope in the audience as they do for the character himself.
 He is one of those characters that you can’t help but root for, and Wasserstein gets this right to a tee.

 Gwendolyn Brown ‘27 is also wonderful and compelling as Margo, the manager of a bookshop who desperately wants to be loved in return by the man she cares for.
 Brown’s performance is so believable and the way that she becomes this character is amazing to watch.
 Her scenes with Wasserstein are endearing, and I loved watching these two act together on stage.